DhirendraSinghNegi/codebase/src/my-docs/docs/PowerApps/Plugins/UpdateAccountNamePlugin.md

 }
 ```
 ## Explanation
-- Namespace: The CodeBase.Plugins namespace is used to group related classes together.
+- **Namespace**: The CodeBase.Plugins namespace is used to group related classes together.
-- Class: The UpdateAccountNamePlugin class implements the IPlugin interface.
+- **Class**: The UpdateAccountNamePlugin class implements the IPlugin interface.
 This interface is required for all Dynamics 365 plugins and defines the contract that the plugin must fulfill.
 ```csharp
     Method: Execute(IServiceProvider serviceProvider)
 ```